build-trust/ockam/README.md

 This repository contains:
 1. The `ockam` command line program for simple interactions with the Ockam Network.
-2. The `github.com/ockam-network/ockam` Go package to develop Go applications that programatically interact with the Ockam Network.
+2. The `github.com/ockam-network/ockam` Golang package to develop Go applications that programmatically interact with the Ockam Network.
+In the near future, we will be adding `ockam` packages for other programming languages as well.

-In the near future, we plan to add `ockam` packages for other programming languages.
+## Contents

 - [Get the Golang package](#go-package)
 - [Write your first Hello Ockam program](#hello-ockam)